 - 1 pound spaghetti

 - Olive oil for drizzling

-3 Bring a large pot of salted water to a boil.
+4 Cook the spaghetti: Bring a large pot of salted water (5 quarts water, 2 Tbsp salt) to a boil.
 When you add the spaghetti to the boiling water to cook, add the capers to the sauce and continue to simmer it gently.
 Cook the pasta according to the package instructions, to al dente, cooked but still slightly firm.

 5 Serve: Drain the pasta and put in a large bowl.
 Drizzle a little olive oil over the pasta and mix to combine.

 Stir the parsley into the pasta sauce.
 Add some water into the sauce to thin it if it has become too thick.

 Add a ladle's worth of sauce to the pasta and mix to combine.
 Serve in shallow bowls with more sauce on top.